-If you are missing many teeth, Dr. Trinkner and Dr. Keefer can replace them using an implant-supported dental bridge in our Columbia, SC dental office.
-Having missing teeth can have a significant effect on your daily life and overall wellbeing.
+Dr. Trinkner and Dr. Keefer can replace multiple teeth using an implant-supported bridge in our Columbia dental office.
+Tooth loss can have a significant effect on your daily life and overall wellbeing.
 It can affect your self-confidence, speech and hinder the ability to consume certain foods.
 However, restoring your smile by taking steps to replace your lost teeth can have a positive impact on the quality of your life.

 You can choose to not replace your lost teeth, but this is not a good idea since your health and well-being can suffer.
 Fortunately, implant-supported dental bridges are an effective and reliable way to replace missing or lost teeth.
 Dental implants support this type of dental bridge.
 The implants provide a stable base for the bridge, which helps it remain secure and in place for the rest of its life.